2017-18 College Basketball Preseason Top 25

 8. Florida

-- Who do they add: Isaiah Stokes, Chase Johnson, DeAundre Ballard, Michael Okauru, Jalen Hudson, Dontay Bassett
+- Who do they add: Isaiah Stokes, Egor Koulechov, Chase Johnson, DeAundre Ballard, Michael Okauru, Jalen Hudson, Dontay Bassett

-- Projected starting lineup: Chris Chiozza, KeVaughn Allen, Devin Robinson*, Kevarrius Hayes, John Egbunu
+- Projected starting lineup: Chris Chiozza, KeVaughn Allen, Egor Koulechov, Kevarrius Hayes, John Egbunu

 - Coming off of a trip to the Elite 8, the Gators bring back most of their key pieces while adding a talented recruiting class and two players that redshirted last season.
-Two keys to this team’s ceiling: The health of John Egbunu, who missed the second half of last season, and the developing of KeVaughn Allen and Devin Robinson, if he returns.
+Two keys to this team’s ceiling: The health of John Egbunu, who missed the second half of last season, and the development of KeVaughn Allen and Chris Chiozza.

 - Who’s gone: Josh Hart, Kris Jenkins, Darryl Reynolds